learning-unlimited/ESP-Website/docs/dev/vagrant.rst

 3. Run ``vagrant up`` to start the virtual machine.

-4. Run ``fab dumpdb``.
-This will save your database as a dump file in the "devsite" folder ("devsite_django.sql").
+4. Run ``fab dumpdb`` to save your database as a dump file in the "devsite" folder ("devsite_django.sql").
 You can also specify a filename if you would like with ``fab dumpdb:filename``.

 5. Run ``vagrant destroy`` (note, this destroys your virtual machine.
 Only do it once you are sure your database has been backed up and you are ready to continue).